kstefanj/kstefanj.github.io/_posts/2023-11-07-hazelcast-on-generational-zgc.md

 tags: [Performance, Java, GC, ZGC]
 ---

 A few years ago the developers of [Hazelcast Jet](https://jet-start.sh/) decided to try out the different GC alternatives available at the time.
-The result was this [blog-series](https://jet-start.sh/blog/2020/06/09/jdk-gc-benchmarks-part1) and the results for ZGC looked very promising.
-Now, more three years later, ZGC has become [production ready](https://openjdk.java.net/jeps/377) and both [concurrent stack scanning](https://openjdk.org/jeps/376) and [generational support](https://openjdk.org/jeps/439) have been added making it even more suitable for low latency workloads.
+The result was this [blog-series](https://jet-start.sh/blog/2020/06/09/jdk-gc-benchmarks-part1) from 2020 and the results for ZGC looked very promising.
+Three years have passed since then and a lot more work has gone into ZGC.
+It became [production ready](https://openjdk.java.net/jeps/377) in JDK 15, [concurrent stack scanning](https://openjdk.org/jeps/376) was added in JDK 16 and now, in JDK 21, [generational support](https://openjdk.org/jeps/439) has been added making it even more suitable for low latency workloads.
 In this post we look at one of the Hazelcast Jet experiments and see how Generational ZGC performs.

 ## Generational ZGC